wgalik/nuxt-from-with-back-server/README.md

 # Nuxt Form Handling Example

-This project demonstrates a simple form submission flow in **Nuxt 4** using the **Composition API**, **TypeScript**, and **server API routes**.
+This project demonstrates a simple form submission workflow in **Nuxt 4** using the **Composition API**, _TypeScript_, and Nuxt’s built-in **server routes**.
-The example shows how to:

-- Use `ref()` to store reactive form data
-- Submit data to a backend API using `fetch()`
-- Handle the response and display returned values on the frontend
-- Create a basic server endpoint using `defineEventHandler`
+It allows users to submit basic form data, send it to a backend API, receive a response, and display both frontend values and backend-returned values.

 ## 📌 Features

-- Two-way data binding with `v-model`
+- Reactive state management using `ref()`
+- Centralized API endpoint constant (`API`)
-- POST request to a local API route (`/api/form`)
+- POST request to a local Nuxt server route (`/api/form`)
+- Reset functionality for clearing frontend inputs
-- TypeScript support
+- TypeScript support throughout the component
-- Server-side body parsing using `readBody(event)`
-- Displaying frontend values and backend response for comparison
+- Displays:
+  - Data entered on the frontend
+  - Data returned from the backend
+  - Confirmation message

-## 🧩 Frontend Code Overview (`<script setup>`)
+## 🧩 Frontend Code Overview

-The form collects a first name and last name using two controlled inputs.
-On submission, the `handleForm()` function sends a POST request to `/api/form` and updates the UI with the response:
+The component contains:

+**Reactive values**

+- `firstName`, `lastName` – user input
+- `firstNameFromBack`, `lastNameFromBack` – server response
+- `msg` – backend message
+- `API` constant for the endpoint URL

+**Form submission logic**

 ```
 const handleForm = async () => {